OISF/suricata/doc/userguide/capture-hardware/netmap.rst

 .. warning:: This multi threaded setup only works correctly if the NIC
              has symmetric RSS hashing.
-If this is not the case, consider using the the 'lb' method below.
+If this is not the case, consider using the 'lb' method below.

 IPS
 ~~~